During 14.5 hour meet of military commanders, India tells China to reduce troops at Depsang Bulge

 Who is Galwan Valley named after and what is the India-China dispute about

 The meeting began at 11.30 am on Tuesday and went on for almost 14.5 hours.
-During the meeting both sides discussed de-escalation at Pangong Tso.
+During the meeting, both sides discussed de-escalation at Pangong Tso.
 The two sides extensively discussed vacating the Finger Complex on the northern side of Pangong lake.

 The commanders also discussed additional reduction of troops from the Depsang Bulge, which is north of Galwan Valley.
 The Indian side insisted that the status quo be restored and the Chinese move back to their side of the Line of Actual Control.
 India also said that the traditional patrolling routes of the Indian Army should not be blocked.